Shivu3110/CS_438-Programming-Assignment-2-Wine-Quality-/README.md

         1. Spark-submit test.py

-**How to set up the cloud environment and run the model training and the application prediction without docker**
+**How to set up the cloud environment and run the model training and the application prediction with docker**

 **Following are the steps to run the application in docker in Amazon AWS:**